-His research combines clinical studies, descriptive epidemiology and mathematical modelling of human diseases in South and Southeast Asia.
-His areas of interest include spatiotemporal epidemiology, GIS mapping, disease surveillance, health policy, pathogen genetics and population movement with a focus on malaria, dengue, novel pathogens including COVID-19 and environmental health.
+Leads multidisciplinary, policy-focussed research which combines field studies, descriptive epidemiology and modelling of communicable diseases in the Asia-Pacific region.
+Areas of interest include spatiotemporal epidemiology, GIS mapping, disease surveillance, pathogen genetics, climate and population movement with a focus on malaria, dengue, novel pathogens and environmental health.

-Professor Maude is Assistant Director of Graduate Studies at the Nuffield Department of Medicine and co-chairs the MORU Postgraduate Committee.
-He runs training courses for government disease control programmes and academics on epidemiology, data analysis, modelling and GIS.
+Assistant Director of Graduate Studies at the Nuffield Department of Medicine and co-chairs the MORU Postgraduate Committee.
+Runs training courses for government disease control programmes and academics on epidemiology, data analysis, modelling and GIS.

 Lim AY. et al, (2023), BMC Infectious Diseases, 23

 Yu H. et al, (2023), Malaria Journal, 22

 Ding F-Y. et al, (2023), Glob Chang Biol

 Betrian M. et al, (2023), PLOS ONE, 18, e0283405 - e0283405

 Khan MAA. et al, (2023), Malaria journal, 22

 Malaria epidemiology focuses on two main challenges to malaria elimination: antimalarial drug resistance and the movement of people that are spreading the malaria parasite.
 Travel surveys and cellphone records, combined with population parasite genetics help predict the spread of malaria and of drug resistance.
 Close coordination with all groups and agencies involved is crucial to malaria surveillance and elimination strategies.